 After having its spring events canceled twice and their fall event once, the Sept.
-5 Backyard Back marked the first time the Rainbow is hosting a rock and roll party of this magnitude.
+5 event marked the first time the Rainbow hosted a rock n’ roll party of this magnitude.
 And it did not disappoint.

 Rockin’ new book For Those About to Rock teaches kids music history with some edgy fun.

 If you respect and appreciate good music and great artists, then you may be feeling a bit indifferent about the trending videos on YouTube that feature millennials and Gen Zers sharing their reaction to first hearing classic songs by legendary artists like the Bee Gees and Motley Crue.
 Now, watching strangers react to music sounds about as interesting as playing Zeppelin records backwards hoping to hear Satan.
 However, the most surreal part of the whole “reaction video” trend is that some young people simply aren’t ashamed of their lack of basic music history.

 Granted, being able to name the four original members of KISS without needing to check Wikipedia won’t land you a professorship at the local university.
 But by the time anyone reaches their teen years, you’d hope they’d have some semblance of how and why Bruce Springsteen and TheBeatles are just as important to American and world history as George Washington and Albert Einstein.

 Considering how difficult it is just to get a basic quality education nowadays, we’re not holding our breath.
 Fortunately, a rockin’ new book has found a great solution.
 Author/rocker Kate Seldman‘s For Those About to Rock: A Kid’s Guide to 50 Legendary Musical Acts is a long overdue, gorgeously illustrated “textbook” that highlights a rich musical education delivered in a fun and engaging presentation that would appeal to any young mind that loves learning.